alibaba/graph-learn/docs/en/dgs/dataloader.md

 # Loading From Your Data Source

-By using kafka queues as the entry for streaming graph updates, the Dynamic-Graph-Service (abbreviated as dgs) can decouple the different data sources and sampling workers.
+By using kafka queues as the entry for streaming graph updates, the Dynamic-Graph-Service (abbreviated as DGS) can decouple the different data sources and sampling workers.
-Users can develop their own data loaders to ingest the source data and push graph updates into the output kafka queues for further consuming.
+Users can develop their own data loaders to  ingest from a customized source data and push graph updates into the output kafka queues for further consuming.

 ## Rules to Follow

 When processing source data in the dataloader, these rules should be followed:
-- The graph schema from source data must be consistent with dgs.
+- The graph schema of the source data must be consistent with dgs.
 - A produced kafka message must be a batch of graph updates, defined as a flatbuffers table [RecordBatchRep](https://github.com/alibaba/graph-learn/blob/master/dynamic_graph_service/fbs/record.fbs).
-- Graph updates are partitioned for sampling workers, all records in one batch must have the same data partition id.
+- Graph updates are partitioned among sampling workers, all records in one batch must have the same data partition id.

 ## Dataloader SDK

 In practice, it is difficult for users to batch records with dgs graph schema, manage partitioning logic and produce partitioned batches into kafka queues with themselves.
-Thus, we provide a dataloader sdk (a c++ lib) to help users to do these things.
+Thus, we provide a dataloader sdk (a c++ lib) to help users to batch records with following the specified graph schema in DGS, manage partitioning logics and dispatch partitioned records to the kafka queues.

 ### Build